nichiesystems/uswdocs/src/faq/android/tr/management/how-to-backup-wallet.md

 # How to backup wallet(s)?

 Wallet backup is one of the most important steps.
-Make sure you follow instructions and complete backup steps for each wallet in the Unstoppable app.
+Make sure you follow instructions and complete backup steps for each wallet in the Scurdex app.

 - Go to Settings >> Manage Wallets section of the app.
 - To access wallet settings, click on the 'more' button next to the wallet you need to backup.
 All wallets where backup procedure has not been completed have a red alert icon.